 Sometimes oral antifungals

-Treatment of tinea versicolor is any topical antifungal drug.
-Examples include selenium sulfide shampoo 2.5% applied to the skin (in 10-minute applications daily for 1 week or 24-hour applications weekly for 1 month); topical azoles (eg, ketoconazole 2% daily for 2 weeks); and daily bathing with zinc pyrithione soap 2% or sulfur-salicylic shampoo 2% applied to the skin for 1 to 2 weeks.
+Treatment of tinea versicolor is any topical antifungal.
+Examples include selenium sulfide shampoo 2.5% applied to the skin (in 10-minute applications daily for 1 week or 24-hour applications weekly for 1 month); topical azoles (eg, ketoconazole 2% daily for 2 weeks); and daily bathing with pyrithione zinc soap 2% or sodium thiosulfate/salicylic acid shampoo 2% applied to the skin for 1 to 2 weeks.

 Fluconazole 150 mg/week orally for 2 to 4 weeks is indicated for patients with extensive disease and those with frequent recurrences.

-Hypopigmentation from tinea versicolor is reversible in months to years after the yeast has cleared.
+Hypopigmentation resulting from tinea versicolor is reversible in months to years after the yeast has cleared.

-Although tinea versicolor can occur in immunosuppressed patients, most affected patients are healthy.
+Although tinea versicolor can occur in patients who are immunosuppressed, most affected patients are healthy.

 The disorder is frequently diagnosed in the summer because hypopigmented lesions become more obvious against tanned skin.